droycho/tamagotchi/src/BDD.md

 **Behavior**                              **Input**                     **OutPut**
+tamagotchi class instantiates            "Dragon"                       "true" with pet name.

+Tamagotchi class instantiates            "Dragon", 10                    "true" with pet name and food level.

 tamagotchi class instantiates            "dragon", 10, 0, 10           true
 correctly with pet name, food
 sleep and activity levels

-check if pet is alive if food            "dragon"                     true level is above zero
+check if pet is alive if food            "dragon"                     "Dragon is alive." level is above zero

-if food equals zero, pet name is          "dragon"                    "Dragon is dead" pronounced dead
+if food equals zero, pet name is          "dragon"                    "Dragon is dead." pronounced dead

 food level decreases by 1 when            "button click on activity"      food level - 1